 The depth of his voice grows my love.

-While it might seem like ‘stay cool’ was tailor-made for such intensity as mine, to this day, I believe my father summoned the last ounce of his strength: to talk to himself.
-Right before he died, he inadvertently revealed his technique and taught his very last student, his daughter, the secret to his legendary calm.
+While it might seem like ‘stay calm’ was tailor-made for such intensity as mine, to this day, I believe my father summoned the last ounce of his strength: to talk to himself.
+Right before he died, he inadvertently revealed his technique and taught his very last student, his daughter, the secret to his legendary cool.

-Check out this post on Huffington Post, re-titled as The Secret to My Father’s Legendary Calm.
+Check out this post on Huffington Post, The Secret to My Father’s Legendary Calm.

 FAN THE FLAMES: One of my father’s passions was entrepreneurship.
 How he would have loved to see me work out a plan to make a living from my art.